aleksandernitka/EyeTracking_Tobii_PsychoPy_IOHUB/README.md

     shutil.move(oldnhdf5, newhdf5)
 ```

 Now, the actual tracking part.
-The below code will start the tracker (and send an appropriate message to the iohub) at the beggining of the rutine and end tracking when the rutine ends.
+The below code will start the tracker (and send an appropriate message to the iohub) at the beggining of the routine and end tracking when the routine ends.
 The below code assumes that you have one tracking period per trial.
-Add a new code element into trial routine and in **Begin Routine** add:
+Add a new code element into trial routine and in `Begin Routine` add:

 ```python
 if expInfo['Eye Tracker']: